 - Dental Insurance – While dental implants are considered a cosmetic procedure and usually aren’t covered in many insurance plans, some companies are now covering parts of the restoration process, so it’s worth checking out your policy.
 Every little bit helps, as they say!

-At MyHM Dentist in Kellyville, we use the latest and best digital dental implants system (DIO) which is safer, faster, and more precise for patients.
+At MyHM Dentist in Kellyville, we use the latest digital dental implants system (DIO) which is safer, faster, and more precise for patients.
 This minimally invasive procedure is performed with a keyhole type surgery, meaning no stitches, less swelling, less pain, less inflammation and, most importantly, faster recovery.
 Led by Dr. Matsuoka, who has over 20 years of experience in dentistry, you can trust you’re in a safe pair of hands.